(USA, Retired, St. Bonaventure 1976)

 Maureen’s research interests have focused on leadership as well as fitness and wellness.
 Maureen served as co-editor of Fit & Active: The West Point Physical Development Program.
 She also wrote an article titled, Developing a philosophy of leadership, which was published in Military Review.
 Awards include: Mary Ella Lund Soule Award, for demonstrating outstanding performance in graduate studies in the Department of Sports Studies at the University of Georgia and the Army’s Distinguished Service Medal.
 Additionally, she has been inducted into the Hall of Fame, St. Bonaventure University Reserve Officer Training Corps, the Academic Wall of Fame, Olean Senior High School and was selected as the 2016 University of Georgia Department of Kinesiology Distinguished Alumnus.

-Executive Diploma, Strategic Leadership, U. S. Army War College
+ED, Strategic Leadership, U. S. Army War College, Carlisle, PA

-Executive Diploma, Management & Leadership, U. S. Army Command & General Staff College
+ED, Management & Leadership, U. S. Army Command & General Staff College, Fort Leavenworth, KS

 Leadership Quote"The first step in developing your leadership philosophy is to determine your values—it needs to be authentic and reflect who you really are."

 Brigadier General Maureen LeBoeuf, Ed.D.

 Related Blog PostsFit to Fight, Fit to Lead: Are You The Best Leader You Can Be?